-In general, the Lionchu fish mixes well with other breeds and is a very social fish, but because of its mixed breeding, it’s a reasonably slow swimmer so isn’t hugely compatible with fast swimming breeds.
+In general, they mix well with other breeds and are a very social fish, but because of their mixed breeding, it’s a reasonably slow swimmer so isn’t hugely compatible with fast swimming breeds.

 Take a Closer Look

-If you still aren’t sure whether Lionchu Goldfish are for you, it could help to get a closer look at one to aid your decision…not many fish lovers can resist the sweet looking face of a Lionchu once they’ve seen one.
+If you still aren’t sure whether Lionchu Goldfish are for you, it could help to get a closer look at one to aid your decision.
+Not many fish lovers can resist their sweet looking face once they’ve seen one.

 Have a look at one of the great videos online so you can see in detail how fascinating this breed of fish really are.